ericsonga/APCSAReview/_sources/Unit1-Getting-Started/ptest1.rst

         :answer_e: 43211234
         :correct: e
         :feedback_a: When the recursive call to mystery(1) occurs (the 4th call to mystery), the division of x /10 equals .01--this becomes 0 because this is integer division and the remainder is thrown away.
 Therefore the current call will be completed and all of the previous calls to mystery will be completed.
         :feedback_b: The first call to mystery with the integer 1234 will print 1234 % 10.
-The '%' means modulus or remainder.
+The '%' means modulo or remainder.
 The remainder of 1234 divided by 10 is 4 so the first thing printed must be 4.
         :feedback_c: The first call to mystery with the integer 1234 will print 1234 % 10.
-The '%' means modulus or remainder.
+The '%' means modulo or remainder.
 The remainder of 1234 divided by 10 is 4 so the first thing printed must be 4.
         :feedback_d: The first call to mystery with the integer 1234 will print 1234 % 10.
-The '%' means modulus or remainder.
+The '%' means modulo or remainder.
 The remainder of 1234 divided by 10 is 4 so the first thing printed must be 4.
         :feedback_e: This has a recursive call which means that the method calls itself when (x / 10) is greater than or equal to zero.
 Each time the method is called it prints the remainder of the passed value divided by 10 and then calls the method again with the result of the integer division of the passed number by 10 (which throws away the decimal part).
 After the recursion stops by (x / 10) == 0 the method will print the remainder of the passed value divided by 10 again.

         Which of the following is printed as the result of the call ``mystery(1234);``?